Google Translate

 A Train Ride Across the Highlands of Sri Lanka

-Previous Post: Sri Lanka’s Horton Plains & the Hike To World’s End Sri Lanka’s ultimate train trip runs 290 kilometers from the capital all the way east to Badulla.
-In his excellent blog The man in Seat 61, train aficionado Mark Smith says that … Continue reading
+Sri Lanka’s ultimate train trip runs 290 kilometres from the capital all the way east to Badulla.
+In his excellent blog The Man in Seat 61, train aficionado Mark Smith says that it is “a classic journey that’s easily the best train ride in … Continue reading

 Posted in Easy Travelling, hiking/trekking, Sri Lanka